chmbrs/YouTubeMusicRESTfulAPI/README.md

 A simple RESTful API connected with YouTube API.

 ## Motivation
-This is meant to be a hands-on learning project for anyone who wants to understand how RESTful API's works and their potential.
+This is meant to be a hands-on learning :books: project for anyone who wants to understand how RESTful API's works and their potential.

 ## Screenshots